-My Mission
+Mission

-To offer you unique and incredibly satisfying experiences with chocolate via my online shop and virtual events.
+Offer unique and incredibly satisfying experiences with chocolate via my online shop and virtual events.

-My Values
+Values

 + Celebrate and showcase the craft and skill of chocolate making

-+ Promote and encourage small bean-to-bar businesses and entrepreneurs
++ Promote small bean-to-bar business and entrepreneurs

 + Encouraging chocolate thinkers, not chocolate consumers

-I want to encourage all of you not to simply blindly accept what I or others in the industry say.
+I want to encourage all of you not to simply blindly accept what I or others in the chocolate industry say.
 I want you to feel confident enough to ask questions and challenge the ideas which exist in the chocolate realm.
 One of my unique approaches is that I do not encourage people to use the awards on bars (or foods in general) as a guide of which to purchase.
 I rather you be informed on what to look for, what to taste for, and rely on what your own senses are telling you about the chocolate.
 To make decisions based on what you know and experience, not simply on what you are told or persuaded to think.

 + Making the best information on chocolate accessible to all

 Sadly, even in the bean-to-bar industry which prides itself on educating the world about chocolate making, much of the best information again is locked away behind overpriced certificate programs and courses which often only cater to a certain demographic.
-Also keep in mind that the information that is locked behind those programs and courses is not unique to them.
-Rather, it is information already published in textbooks and research that is simply re-packed with a very high price tag on it.
-Although certificate programs and courses can have their place, they do need to be fairly priced (and have unique information) if they are to justify the expensive price tag.

 My goal at Bean To Bar World has always been to increase the public's general knowledge of fine chocolate to a point where they can make informed and confident decisions.
 Decisions based on facts and knowledge, not marketing and persuasion.
 This goal will not be reached by making quality chocolate information difficult to access.
 This is why I work to make this information either free or at a fair price in my educational tastings and classes.
 If we want the world to be better informed, we have to make that information accessible to all.